annh9b/JPEGView-Static/README.md

 # JPEGView-Image-Viewer-and-Editor

-> Updated May 25 2022.
+> Updated Jun 01 2022.
 See screenshots for brand new version 1.1.1.0 on the [official site](https://www.open-source.tech/JPEGView-Image-Viewer-and-Editor/).

 Second life for famous [JPEGView from SourceForge.net - last updated 2018-03-10, currently abandoned](https://sourceforge.net/projects/jpegview/) - fast and tiny viewer/editor for JPEG, BMP, PNG, WEBP, TGA, GIF and TIFF images with a minimalist GUI and base image processing.

 This fork incorporates changes not only from original [JPEGView from SourceForge.net](https://sourceforge.net/projects/jpegview/), but also from [JPEGView at GitHub user sylikc](https://github.com/sylikc/jpegview).

+Binaries can be downloaded from [Official Site](https://www.open-source.tech/JPEGView-Image-Viewer-and-Editor/).

 ## Features